The great car insurance con as soaring cost of premiums driving motorists to sell up

 “The price rise was a massive shock,” said the freelance graphic designer.
 “My income is sporadic, which is why the increase concerns me so much.”

-Mr Walsh, from Hemel Hempstead, London, used a comparison site to try to get a lower quote but the prices were similar so he stayed with his current insurer, 1st Central.
-He said he should be ok financially for the next few months as he has just taken on a “decent client”.
+Mr Walsh, from Hemel Hempstead in Hertfordshire,, used a comparison site to try to get a lower quote but the prices were similar so he stayed with his current insurer, 1st Central.
+He said he should be OK financially for the next few months as he has just taken on a “decent client”.

-“But the insurance increase is making me seriously consider my options.”
-As a freelancer, he doesn’t need a car to commute to work – but worries if he gives up his car it would “destroy” his social life.
+“But the insurance increase is making me seriously consider my options,” he added.
+As a freelancer, he doesn’t need a car to commute to work – but worries that if he gives up his car it would “destroy” his social life.

 Michaela Bosquet Lambert, from Trowbridge, Wiltshire, has already sold her car.
-Her insurance rose from £296 a year to £344 in November and she was worried it would spiral much higher when it came up for renewal later this year.
+Her insurance rose from £296 a year to £344 in November and she is worried it may spiral much higher when it comes up for renewal later this year.
 “My husband is semi-retired and I’m self-employed, so every penny counts,” said the 49-year-old.

 Ms Bosquet Lambert, a love coach who runs yoursecondsoulmate.com, sold her Vauxhall Corsa in May, which “provided some much-needed breathing space" when other bills were also rising.

-It comes as motorists are being hit with numerous mounting costs, such as road tax, fuel and for those who live or drive into London, the £12.50 daily charge if their vehicle is not compliant with the Ultra Low Emission Zone (ULEZ).
+It comes as motorists are being hit with numerous mounting costs, such as road tax, fuel and, for those who live or drive into London, a £12.50 daily charge if their vehicle is not compliant with the Ultra Low Emission Zone (ULEZ).
 The zone will expand to all London boroughs from 29 August.

 According to the Society of Motor Manufacturers and Traders, the UK’s used car market rose by 4.1 per cent during the second quarter of the year, with an additional 72,583 transactions compared with the same period in 2022.